steob92/VTS-SimPipe/README.md

 selection: BERNLOHRDIR SLANT CERENKOV IACT IACTDIR ATMEXT
 ```

-The file [docker/corsika-config.h](docker/corsika-config.h) contains the configuration file for CORSIKA and is used for the compilation.
+The file [docker/corsika-config.h](docker/corsika-config.h) contains the configuration file for CORSIKA and is used for the compilation ([docker/corsika-config-ax2.h](docker/corsika-config-ax2.h) for the `vts-simpipe-corsika-noopt` and `vts-simpipe-corsika-axi2` options).

 ### GrOptics and corsikaIOreader containers